aib93/aib93.github.io/_pages/about.md

 </p>

 <p style="font-size:15px">
-For our work on smart mobility using digital twins with Skialabs, see <a href="https://skialabs.com" style="text-decoration:underline;"> our website </a>
+For our work on smart waste collection using reinforcement learning and state-of-the-art optimization with Skialabs, see <a href="https://skialabs.com" style="text-decoration:underline;"> our website </a>
 </p>

 <h3>News:</h3>
 <ul>
+<li> <p style="font-size:15px"> Our work <a href="https://www.climatechange.ai/events/neurips2020.html" style="text-decoration:underline;"> Accurate river level predictions using a Wavenet-like model </a> together with S. Doyle has been accepted to <i> <a href="https://www.climatechange.ai/events/neurips2020.html" style = "text-decoration:underline;"> Tackling Climate Change with Machine Learning Workshop, NeurIPS 2020</a></i> </p></li>

+<li> <p style="font-size:15px"> Our work <a href="https://opt-ml.org/" style="text-decoration:underline;"> Stochastic mirror descent for fast distributed optimization and federated learning </a> together with N. Kantas, P. Parpas, and G. Pavliotis has been accepted to <i> <a href="https://opt-ml.org/papers.html" style = "text-decoration:underline;"> OPT20 Workshop on Optimization for Machine Learning, NeurIPS 2020</a></i> </p></li>

 <li> <p style="font-size:15px"> Our work <a href="https://sites.google.com/view/optml-icml2020/accepted-papers" style="text-decoration:underline;"> To interact or not?
 The convergence properties of interacting stochastic mirror descent </a> together with N. Kantas, P. Parpas, and G. Pavliotis has been accepted to <i> <a href="https://sites.google.com/view/optml-icml2020/" style = "text-decoration:underline;"> Workshop on "Beyond first-order methods in ML systems" at 36th International Conference on Machine Learning (ICML) 2020</a></i> </p></li>
 </ul>